dymurray/apb-blogs/rocketchat-tutorial.md

 This will properly delete all created resources in the APBs namespace.

 ## Building and Testing
 Now that our APB is ready to be tested, we can build and push the image so that it can be deployed by the OpenShift Ansible Broker.
-For this tutorial I am assuming your Ansible Broker is configured to source APBs from the internal OpenShift Registry.
+For this tutorial, I am assuming your Ansible Broker is configured to source APBs from the internal OpenShift Registry.
 Please see [here](https://github.com/openshift/ansible-service-broker/blob/master/docs/config.md#local-openshift-registry) to configure the broker with the `local_openshift` registry adapter.

 To push your image onto the OpenShift registry, type:
 ```